California Patent Attorney

 Silicon Valley Produces Half of All California Patents

-With Silicon Valley producing almost half of all California patents, and over ten percent of all patents nationwide, it’s no wonder the U.S. Patent Office chose to open a satellite office in San Jose, CA.
+With Silicon Valley producing almost half of all California patents, and over ten percent of all patents nationwide, it’s no wonder the U.S. Patent Office chose to open a satellite office in San Jose, CA for local California Patent Attorneys.

 By registering your trademarks, you can assert them in court to stop someone from creating confusion in the market around your goods or services.
 You don’t want to lose your company’s good reputation because of another company’s bad business practices.
 You don’t want to lose business because another company is selling goods that appear to be from your company.
 You need to separately protect each element (ie the logo and the words(s) included in a logo), because each is separately “stealable.”